-BY BILL BRINKMANN; T. DEAN MAINES; MICHAEL J. NAUGHTON, Ph.D.; J. MICHAEL STEBBINS, Ph.D.; & ARNOLD WEIMERSKIRCH
+BY: BILL BRINKMANN; T. DEAN MAINES; MICHAEL J. NAUGHTON, Ph.D.; J. MICHAEL STEBBINS, Ph.D.; and ARNOLD WEIMERSKIRCH

 Mr. Brinkmann is director, leadership formation, Ascension Health, St. Louis.
 Mr. Maines is president, SAIP Institute at the University of St. Thomas, Minneapolis.
 Dr. Naughton is associate professor of theology, University of St. Thomas, St. Paul, MN.
 Dr. Stebbins is director of the Gonzaga Ethics Institute, Gonzaga University, Spokane, WA.
 Mr. Weimerskirch is adjunct professor, School of Engineering, University of St. Thomas, St. Paul.

 Establishing and maintaining institutional identity is a challenge for leaders in Catholic health care.
 A process known as "progressive articulation" can be used to help leaders assess how well their organizations reflect Catholic social tradition and help them apply this tradition toward specific organizational practices.

 The particular approach described here is called the "Identity Inquiry and Improvement Process" (3IP), and it takes Catholic social principles and translates them into criteria and benchmarks for assessing an organization's interactions with internal and external stakeholders.
 In other words, 3IP seeks to make mission measurable and concrete.